SuminHan/suminhan.github.io/content/post/20250820-AsanDooers/index.md

 ▲ Our Team (Divercity House)

 My gratitude goes to **CEO Dong Soo Lee, designer JeongMin Sohn, and global marketer Vicent Segura Bilekera** for their dedication.
 Special thanks as well to **Asan Doers** for organizing this invaluable opportunity, and to the **UD Impact coaches** for their guidance and support.

+---

+*Update (2026): This post reflects my involvement at the time it was written.
+I have since joined the Korea Science Academy of KAIST as faculty and am no longer involved in the operations of Divercity House.*